Is 95 Percentile Good In CAT?

 4) In-Test Tools

 • The “Mark for Review” Option: Within each section, you may flag questions to revisit—only while the 40-minute window is still open.
-Once the time is up, any saved-but-unsubmitted responses are lost.
+And after the time limit, responses that are saved and not submitted are lost.

 5) Scoring Mechanics

-• Negative Marking: Every incorrect answer deducts –1 mark.
+• Negative Marking: Every wrong answer will deduct 1 mark.

 6) Strategic Implications